-Picture the videogame industry as a body, with a bustling hierarchy of distributors, studios and hardware manufacturers serving as key organs and the life-giving systems they comprise.
-Console producers Microsoft, Sony and Nintendo form a bedrock skeleton of disc drives and cloud networks for the game makers to house their software around.
+Picture the videogame industry as a body, with a bustling hierarchy of distributors, studios and hardware manufacturers serving as key organs.
+Console producers Microsoft, Sony and Nintendo form a bedrock skeleton of disc drives and cloud networks for the game makers to house their games.
 Software giant Electronic Arts and its $4 billion of operating revenue are a brain, terrible and vast, analyzing more aggressive ways to penetrate a market through consumer trends and endless spreadsheets.
 French developer/distributor Ubisoft connects to outside media bastions in film and fashion, casting a global circulatory system outside North America to new audiences.

 And then there’s the undeniable heart: developers, those binary sculptors who cleave art from zeros and ones into cascading swaths of pixelated glory.
 Quantifiably, no designers are more beloved than the cool and cozy group of 60 gamesmiths known as Double Fine, who have occupied the second floor of a bleached office building in San Francisco’s South of Market District since 2004.

 The studio’s owner and de facto leader, Tim Schafer, is a bearded hug of a human being, full of witty observations and a mythological history of creating interactive magic.
 And as hearts are full of love, this metaphysical organ has received a fair amount of love back.
 Specifically, 87,142 devoted fans prefunded the studio’s latest videogame, Broken Age, by $3,336,371 on the crowd-funding platform Kickstarter back in 2012.
 The campaign initially requested $400,000, but received more than that in its first day alone by $600,000.
 That game, a revival of the point-and-click adventure that’s populated the endangered species list since the nineties, saw its first half released last Tuesday.
 And it’s awesome.